svikashk/agile/agile/scrum-backlog.md

 ## Keeping Your Backlog Organized

 As your backlog grows big, it is important to keep it organized and groomed.
-Product owners typically review the backlog before the next sprint planning meeting and ensure that the priorities set are right, the prioritized items have all the right information, and the feedback from the previous Sprint has been incorporated.
+Product owners should review the backlog before the next sprint planning meeting and ensure that the priorities set are right, the prioritized items have all the right information, and the feedback from the previous Sprint has been incorporated.

 When the backlog gets unmanageable, product owners get together to group all items in the backlog based on the company's near-term goals and long-term goals.
 Once categorized based on near-term and long-term goals, the product owners should then ensure all items in the near-term goals are fully fleshed out, described, and estimated.
 That way, prioritizing work items grouped under short-term goals is easier.

+Curious to learn about prioritizing your backlog?
+You can read all about how to prioritize your product backlog [over here].

 ---